TheJakeSchmidt/wikipedia-minus-wikipedians/README.md

 permissions to create EC2 instances, S3 buckets, CodeDeploy applications and deployment groups, IAM roles, security groups, EC2 instance profiles, and ElastiCache cache clusters.

-First, pick an environment name (e.g. "prod", "QA", "NewFeatureTest"), no longer than 17 characters or shorter.
+First, pick an environment name (e.g. "prod", "QA", "NewFeatureTest"), no longer than 17 characters.
 Then, to bring up the environment (in this case, called NewFeatureTest) with 3 c4.2xlarge EC2 instances (instance type and number of instances are optional):

     $ cd scripts